-On the other hand, integrated CRM, management systems also significantly save store admin’s efforts thanks to simplified management processes.
-It’s challenging to operate a smooth ecommerce with disconnected systems as your business grows.
+On the other hand, integrated CRM management systems also significantly save store admin’s efforts thanks to simplified management processes.
+It’s challenging to operate smooth e-commerce with disconnected systems as your business grows.

 - A single view of each customer through various lines of business